daniellionel01/parrot/README.md

 the raw SQL that can be executed by your database driver and the second element is a tuple of all of the parameters that you need for this query.

-If you're using one of the supported drivers, we can also generate the query execution parsing of the return type for you.
-If you are using a custom driver, you will have to do that yourself using the [gleam/dynamic](https://hexdocs.pm/gleam_stdlib/gleam/dynamic.html) package.

 # Edge Cases

 ## "any" types